Team-Gigabyte/quotobot/README.md

 QBPREFIX=">>" # optional, default ~
 QBWEATHER="WeatherKey103949"
 QBWTIMEOUT="2000" # optional, default 15000 (15 seconds)
+QBSTOCKS="FinnhubKey92323032"
+QBSTIMEOUT="2000" # optional, default 2000 (2 seconds) or QBWTIMEOUT if that is set
 ```
 Note that there is currently no way to change stuff like the client ID this way.
 ## Run the bot